Never ask someone whose childhood nickname was Miss Prissy to go on a hiking trip with you. It never ends well.

 “Where?” she answered as she leaned into the cavernous trunk.

 Bump!
 Slam!
 Click.
-She will be happy to know that I sent her home via Amtrak.
+I sent her home via Amtrak.